judka-uriel/uriel-book/uriel_en.md

      film by the Coen brothers *[A Serious Man](https://en.wikipedia.org/wiki/A_Serious_Man)*.

 1.2.
 Predicts good, and it does not come to pass — a false prophet.
-     That is, all attempts to make good predictions are a *lose-lose situation*.
+     That is, all attempts to make good predictions are a *lose–lose situation*.

 2.1.
 Predicts something bad, and it comes to pass — an unsuccessful critic,
      left only to reproach afterwards: “I told you so.”

 2.2.
 Predicts something bad, and it does not come to pass as a result of correction —
-     the ideal outcome, a *win-win situation*.
+     the ideal outcome, a *win–win situation*.

 From this follows that the most advantageous option is to voice constructive criticism, because constructive criticism is needed for the healing of society.